fraczak/k/BIG_PICTURE.md

    as a union type value (a variant).
 2. The empty product type `{}` has a single value, called the _unit_ and also denoted by `{}`, which has no fields.
 3. The empty union type `<>` has no values.
-4. The product and union types form dual categories.

 ### Partial functions